Making Predictions

 # Predict

-prediction = fxn.Prediction.create(
+prediction = fxn.predictions.create(

 )